-Catalysis is a major domain of research activity in the PE industry and one of the primary ways to deliver competitive advantage to UNIPOL™ licensees.
+Catalysis is a major domain of research activity in the PE industry and one of the primary ways Univation delivers competitive advantage to UNIPOL™ PE Process licensees.

 Over the years, polymerization of catalysts for the production of polyethylene has undergone a dramatic evolution.
-Starting in the 1930s and ‘40s, the first low-density polyethylenes were produced in high-pressure reactors using free radical catalysts that produced large quantities of long chain branching.
-In the 1950s, Ziegler-Natta and chromium-based catalysts were introduced to make high-density polyethylenes in low pressure, liquid-phase processes.
+Starting in the 1930s and ‘40s, the first low-density polyethylene resins were produced in high-pressure reactors using free radical catalysts that produced large quantities of long chain branching.
+In the 1950s, Ziegler-Natta and chromium-based catalysts were introduced to make high-density polyethylene resins in low pressure, liquid-phase processes.
 Improvements in these catalysts continued through the 1970s.
-In the late 1960s, Union Carbide, now a subsidiary of The Dow Chemical Company, learned how to use the Ziegler-Natta and chromium-based catalysts in the gas-phase to produce high-density polyethylene.
+In the late 1960s, Union Carbide learned how to use the Ziegler-Natta and chromium-based catalysts in the gas-phase to produce high-density polyethylene resins.
 In the late 1970s, Union Carbide also learned how to make linear low-density polyethylenes.

 Metallocene catalysts produce high performance (HPR) and easy processing (EZP) mLLDPE resins.
 These metallocene catalyzed PE resins offer superior product properties from toughness to clarity to improved processability for end-use products that stand out.

 Today, Ziegler-Natta, chromium, metallocene and engineered bimodal catalysts are all available to you through Univation.

 Univation's catalyst developments continue to expand the range of differentiated product opportunities.